Single Region Template

 Pharmacy Technician

-All of our course offerings will be conducted "live" online through Zoom.
-The courses will be held at the same date and times as indicated in the schedule.
+This program is delivered via "live" synchronous online sessions via Zoom.
 You will be able to take the courses using any type of device that has internet access: PC, Mac, tablet, even a smartphone.

-Pharmacy is a health profession that links the health sciences with the chemical sciences and it is charged with ensuring the safe and effective use of pharmaceutical drugs.
-Pharmacy Technicians work in pharmacies under the direction of a pharmacist.
-Their main responsibility is filling prescriptions according to doctors' orders under the supervision of a pharmacist.
-They also update and maintain patient profiles, inventory control, as well as a patient advocate to name a few.
+Pharmacy Technician is an allied health profession that links health sciences with chemical sciences charged with ensuring the safe and effective use of pharmaceutical drugs.
+Pharmacy Technicians work in pharmacies under the direction of a pharmacist with the main responsibility of filling prescriptions orders.
+They also update and maintain patient profiles, perform inventory control, as well as advocate for patients, among other responsibilities.

 Technicians work in hospitals, home infusion pharmacies, community pharmacies and other health care settings.
-The Bureau of Labor Statistics predicts 7% increase in CPhT employment projected from 2018- 2028, as per the U.S. Bureau of Labor & Statistics
+The U.S. Bureau of Labor Statistics predicts a 7% increase in CPhT employment from 2018 to 2028.

-This program will prepare students to enter the pharmacy field and take the Pharmacy Technician Certification Board's PTCB exam to become certified.
+This program will prepare students to enter the pharmacy field and become eligible to sit for the Pharmacy Technician Certification Exam (PTCE).
+The externship is not required, but highly recommended

 Once you complete the certificate requirements you can request a certificate of completion by emailing our records coordinator, Danielle Albanese at: dalbanese1@molloy.edu to request it.

-The course will be conducted "live" online through Zoom.
-It will be held at the same date and times as indicated in the schedule.
-You will be able to take the course using any type of device that has internet access: PC, Mac, tablet, even a smartphone.
+This program is delivered via "live" synchronous online sessions via Zoom.
+You will be able to take the courses using any type of device that has internet access: PC, Mac, tablet, even a smartphone.

-After successful completion of the classroom component, the student can schedule the externship.
+After successful completion of the classroom component, students may arrange placement for the optional externship.

 The program is offered three (3) times a year - fall, spring and summer.
-If you have made an inquiry or registered for the Career Seminar you will automatically be sent the upcoming schedule for the rest of the year once it becomes available.
-The schedule will also be posted on this website.
+If you have made an inquiry or registered for the Career Seminar you will automatically be sent the upcoming schedule (also on website) for the rest of the year once it becomes available.
 To be placed on the mailing list call 516.323.3550, or email conted@molloy.edu.

 Faculty and Curriculum